-over a creek, when he said:

-"Don't you admire a little bridge--"

-"Yes," she interrupted; "bridge is a great game.
-I often play with Mrs.

-Van Duser as my partner--"
+over a creek, when he said: "Don't you admire a little bridge-" "Yes," she interrupted; "bridge is a great game.
+I often play with Mrs. Van Duser as my partner.
 As she gossiped on he became lost in meditation.
-Coming to a broad river they paused at the margin and he exclaimed:

-"How wonderfully entrancing this is!
+Coming to a broad river they paused at the margin and he ex-"How wonderfully entrancing this is!
 Just to see the gleam on the waters!
-Don't you like the moonlight dancing-"

-"Yes," she chimed in, "dancing in the moonlight is so the!
-I attend all the hops at the hotel, and there, on the broad, open platform-"

-He betrayed no disappointment at her lack of interest in their surroundings as they stood by the edge of the stream, and he wandered on with her into the open country.
-They lingered by a low stone wall as he said, impressed by the scene:

-"How wonderful is Nature in all her aspects!
+Don't you like the moonlight dancing--" "Yes," she chimed in, "dancing in the moonlight is so fine!
+I attend all the hops at the hotel, and there, on the broad, open platform-" He betrayed no disappointment at her lack of interest in their surroundings as they stood by the edge of the stream, and he wandered on with her into the open country.
+They lingered by a low stone wall as he said, impressed by the scene: "How wonderful is Nature in all her aspects!
 How inspiring the lofty trees and the grassy levels!
 Is it not a boon to get away from the city's heat?
-I pine so for the country zephyrs!
-Do you not feel a yearning in you for a cool-"
+I pine so for the country sephyrs.
+Do you not feel a yearning in you for a like to have an ice-" And sadly he took his way back with her to the botel, and ere long be disappeared into the narrow confines of his room, to get what comfort be could from his poetic musings.-Nathan M. Levy in Judge.

-"Yes," she said, "I'd ever so much like to have an ice--"
+000l---" "Yes," she said, "I'd ever so much